databrickslabs/overwatch/docs-compose/overwatch_docs/content/EnvironmentSetup/azure.md

     Overwatch will consume the events as a batch stream (Trigger.Once) once/period when the job runs.
 To configure Eventhub to deliver these logs, follow the steps below.

+{{% notice note%}}
+**LIMIT** Max of 10 Event Hubs per Event Hub Namespace.
+If more than 10 workspaces are deployed in the same region plan to distribute your Event Hubs and Namespaces appropriately.
+{{% /notice %}}

 ### Configuring Event Hub
 #### Step 1
 [Create or reuse an Event Hub namespace.](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-create)